How To Offer Hope And Healing During National Bereaved Parents Awareness Month

 A tendency to withdraw from ordinary life can be both a symptom of prolonged grief disorder and a factor in prolonging it.
 Many experts say that engaging with others and participating in everyday activities can play a role in the healing process.

-Inviting a bereaved parent to join you for walks, meals, social gatherings, leisure activities, and other shared activities may give them a chance to reintegrate with life.
+Inviting a bereaved parent to join you for walks, meals, social gatherings, leisure activities, and other common activities may give them a chance to reintegrate with life.
 They may decline, in which case it might be best not to push them.
 You can continue to reach out, leaving the door open until they’re ready.

 Offer mental health resources